Barba2k2/flutter_roomplan/README.md

 ## Requirements

 - iOS 16.0+
-- A device with a LiDAR sensor is required (e.g., iPhone 12 Pro or newer Pro models, iPad Pro).
+- A device with a LiDAR sensor is required (e.g., iPhone 12 Pro or newer Pro models, iPhone 16 Pro/Pro Max, iPad Pro).

 ## Installation